lalithl1993/AWS-CSA-2019-study-notes/Course/VPC/README.md

 ![vpc&NACL](https://docs.aws.amazon.com/vpc/latest/userguide/images/security-diagram.png)

+* one subnet can be associated with only 1 NACL but 1NACL can be associated with multiple subnets.
 * NACL cannot be deployed in multiple VPCs.
 * NACL cannot be attached to multiple subnets, only one at the time.
 * Each subnet must be associated with a network ACL, if you don't, default NACL will be used.
 * By default when you create one NACL, everything is denied.
-* Rules are applied in numerical order (starting from the lowest), so when you should create the first rule having number 100 and add others on incremental of 100
+* Rules are applied in numerical order (starting from the lowest), so when you should create the first rule having number 100 and add others on incremental of 100 (//rule with lower number takes higher precedence)
 * NACL are **stateless** (opposite of Security Groups)
 * Remember to open [ephemaral ports](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html#nacl-ephemeral-ports) on your outbound rules only.
 * If you have to block specific IP addresses, use network ACL not Security Groups